courageJ/SMR/README.md

 The `rebuild` script should be run before destor to prepare working directory and clear data.

-The default working path is in destor.config.
+The default working path is in `destor.config`.
 You can modify it together with the rebuild script.

 You can do the following steps to backup and restore the backup stream.